 The notice of AGM is dispatched to the Unitholders in the manner set out in the Listing Manual.
 The Board welcomes questions from the Unitholders who have an opportunity to raise issues either informally or formally before or at the AGM.

 Each item of special business included in the notice of AGM is accompanied, where appropriate, by an explanation for the proposed resolution and a proxy form with instructions on the appointment of proxies.
 Separate resolutions are prepared for substantially separate issues at the AGM.
 The resolutions approved in the AGM will be announced on or after the day AGM is held.
-The minutes of general meetings, which include substantial comments or queries raised by Unitholders and the responses from the Board and management are made available on PLife REIT's corporate website.
+The minutes of general meetings, which include substantial comments or queries raised by Unitholders and the responses from the Board and management are published on the SGXNET and made available on PLife REIT's corporate website within one month from the date of the AGM.

 In support of the greater transparency of voting in AGM and good corporate governance, the Manager employed electronic polling whereby all resolutions are voted by poll and detailed results showing the number of votes cast for and against each resolution and the respective percentage are published at the meeting.
 Prior to voting at the AGM, the voting procedures will be made known to the Unitholders.
 The votes cast by each Unitholder are in direct proportion to their respective unitholdings in PLife REIT.
 If any Unitholder is unable to attend the AGM, the Trust Deed allows for the Unitholder to appoint up to two proxies to attend, speak and vote on his/her behalf at the general meeting.